 What is xDrive and sDrive

-xDrive and sDrive are different drive systems that are available on BMWs.
+xDrive and sDrive are different drive systems that are available on BMWs, regardless of which region you’re buying in.
 Each has its distinct advantages and disadvantages.
 Furthermore, not every car has xDrive or sDrive.
 Below, we’ll first explain the differences between xDrive and sDrive.

 xDrive is BMWs all-wheel-drive system that was first introduced in 2003.
 BMWs already had an all-wheel-drive option before this time.
 However, the xDrive system is considered to be a more advanced option.
 By default, the system has a 40:60 split between the front and rear axle.
 The system can send 100% of the torque to either axle, but this can only be done to the front axle if traction in the rear is completely lost.